OGShawnLee/malachite-ui/README.md

     emoji: string;
   }

-  // This is store; you can create it and access it from anywhere in your app let toast = useToast<CustomToast>(5_000, {
+  // this is a store; you can create it and access it from anywhere in your app let toast = useToast<CustomToast>(5_000, {
+    // a class name for each toast type
+    // access them in your markup with the getToastTypeClassName method
     info: "bg-neutral-800",
     success: "bg-green-800",
     warning: "bg-yellow-800",